rollkit/go-execution-abci/README.md

 ## Features

-- **ABCI Compatibility**: Run any ABCI-compatible application with Rollkit
+- **ABCI Compatibility**: Run any ABCI-compatible application with Rollkit.
-- **Transaction Management**: Handles transaction receipt, validation, and execution
+- **Transaction Management**: Handles transaction receipt, validation, and execution.
-- **State Management**: Manages blockchain state including validators and consensus parameters
+- **State Management**: Manages blockchain state including validators and consensus parameters.
-- **P2P Communication**: Implements transaction gossip across the network
+- **P2P Communication**: Implements transaction gossip across the network.
-- **RPC Endpoints**: Provides compatible API endpoints for clients to interact with
+- **RPC Endpoints**: Provides compatible API endpoints for clients to interact with.

+## ABCI Compatibility

+This adapter achieves compatibility with ABCI by calling the appropriate methods on the ABCI application during the execution lifecycle.
+It implements the necessary interfaces to ensure that transactions are processed correctly, blocks are finalized, and state is committed.

+Note, that because of the nature of Rollkit (single proposer), **Vote Extensions are not supported**.
+The adapter will not call the `VoteExtensions` methods on the ABCI application, and any logic related to vote extensions should be handled separately or not used at all.

 ## Installation